resources

 DYNAMO_ENDPOINT:

-$resource: MyTable.endpoint
+$resources: MyTable.endpoint

-As with all Noop resources, the resource explorer allows you to query and browse all data stored in DynamoDB.
-The Resource Explorer is available on the Resource page within the Noop console.
+As with all Noop resources, the Resource Explorer allows you to query and browse all data stored in DynamoDB.
+The Resource Explorer is available on the Resource page within the Noop Console.
 Note: the DynamoDB table is only accessible to the Components that specify it as a dependency.

 Limitations

-- Global Secondary Indexes are not currently available
+• Global Secondary Indexes are not currently available.